Bam4d/bam4d.github.io/static/media/aboutme.306bf7bd.md

 ### Frontend

 I'm not much of a frontend developer.
-My design skills are somewhat limited, but I built this blog engine by myself using react and added a cople of tricks and wrappers here and there to get it to do what I want.
+My design skills are somewhat limited, but I built this blog engine by myself using react and added a couple of tricks and wrappers here and there to get it to do what I want.
 I've even written a [blog about how I have created my blog](https://bam4d.github.io/#/post/blogging-using-react-markdown-and-mathjax/1)

 ### Mathematics